UCMJ Article 134

 • a challenge to fight a duel had been sent or was about to be sent;

-• the accused failed to report this fact promptly to proper authority.
+• the accused failed to report this fact promptly to the proper authority.

-Firearm discharge, endangering human life refers to any person who, willfully and wrongly, discharges a firearm, under circumstances such as to endanger human life.
-In order for the accused to be convicted of firearm discharge, endangering human life, the prosecution must prove:
+Firearm discharge, endangering human life refers to any person who, willfully and wrongly, discharges a firearm under circumstances such as to endanger human life.
+For the accused to be convicted of a firearm discharge, endangering human life, the prosecution must prove:

 • the accused discharged a firearm;